I’ve been quiet here for a few weeks. Not because I disappeared but because I’ve been deep in builder mode.

 What I’m building

 - The ADHD Life Dashboard is at 4,000+ lines of code.
-Research-backed features for task management, energy tracking, gamification, habit tracking - all designed specifically for how ADHD brains actually work.
-It's privacy-first, runs locally, no accounts needed.
+Research-backed features for task management, energy tracking, gamification, habit tracking – all designed for how ADHD brains actually work.
+Privacy-first, runs locally, no accounts needed.

 - The ADHD Solopreneur Escape Plan guide is at 20,000 words across multiple chapters.
 It’s messy.
 It’s not done.
 But it’s progressing.
 This is the transition strategy I wish I’d had three years ago.

-Why I went quiet: Hyperfocus sprints.
-When I'm in the zone coding or writing, engaging online feels like interruption, not connection.
+I worked in hyperfocus sprints for the last few weeks.
+When I’m in the zone coding or writing, engaging online feels like interruption, not connection.
 Then I need recovery time.
-That's just how my brain works.

-What's hard: Resisting the urge to make the dashboard and guide perfect before shipping.
-My brain wants to add just one more chapter, one more feature... but I know that's scope creep in action.
-Have to keep reminding myself: ship version 1, improve iteratively with feedback.
+Resisting the urge to make things perfect before shipping is hard, though.
+My brain wants to add just one more chapter, one more feature but I know that’s scope creep.
+I keep reminding myself: ship version 1, improve iteratively with feedback.

-What's next: Correct some code not working, fixing some UI stuff.
-Then testing the dashboard with 10-15 people from Reddit.
-Finishing the Part 3 of the guide.
-It's about "The Sprint System -Working with your brain, not against it".
+Next up: fix some code issues and UI bugs.
+Test the dashboard with 10-15 people from Reddit.
+Finish Part 3 of the guide—”The Sprint System: Working with your brain, not against it.”

 This is the real middle of the journey.
 Not glamorous.
 Just building.
 But I love it.